keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/prometheus-scaling/index.md

         caption="Alert manager"
         width="700px">}}

-After receiving the problem notification, the `prometheus-service` will translate it into a Keptn CloudEvent.
-This event will eventually be received by the remediation service that will look for a remediation action specified for this type of problem and, if found, execute it.
+After receiving the problem notification, the *prometheus-service* will translate it into a Keptn CloudEvent.
+This event will eventually be received by the *remediation-service* that will look for a remediation action specified for this type of problem and, if found, execute it.

 In this tutorial, the number of pods will be increased to remediate the issue of the response time increase.